julien-diener/spark-csvconverter/README.md

 A simple java program to convert csv files on HDFS to another csv format, using spark.

-More precisely, the constraint is that each line can be converted independently.
+More precisely, any text file can be converted if all lines can be converted independently.
-Also, the output are part files such as produced by map-reduce.

-This example is primarily made to run locally, but can run on a spark cluster depending on the (1st) argument.
+This can run locally or on a spark cluster (see the `-master` argument) and on local FS or on hdfs (see the `-namenode` argument).

-See the run section below fopr more details.
+Output are part files such as produced by map-reduce.

 Author: [julien-diener](https://github.com/julien-diener)